 I come from a medical background.
 I am a psychologist and my brother is a doctor.
 Back in 2016, while I was changing my dress, I felt something unusual about my breasts.
 It felt like a lump.
 Although it was painless, I thought of getting it checked since I was pretty health-conscious.
 Somehow the check-up thing slipped from my mind.
 After a couple of weeks, I felt the lump again while having a shower, this time the lump was more significant in size.
 This was an alarming situation for me.
 I felt like visiting a doctor immediately.
 The next day, I went to a gynaecologist.
 She assured me that it’s a normal fibroid, and things will be fine.
 She suggested I get a Surgery done in case it further grows in size.

 I was not satisfied as she was not sure if it was a fibroid or not.
 She suggested that I get it technically tested.
 The very next day, I went for the ultrasound, the doctor told me that it looked like a fibroid, but it had some rough edges.
-The doctors suggested an FNAC test so that I could be 100% sure if it was a fibroid or something else.
-Till then, I never imagined it to be something as big as breast cancer.
+The doctors suggested an FNAC (Fine Needle Aspiration Cytology) test so that I could be 100% sure if it was a fibroid or something else.
+Till then, I never imagined it to be something as big as Breast Cancer.
 All these incidents happened when I was in Bangalore, and my parents were in Kolkata.

-I had lost my grandma to breast cancer when I was very young.
-I had seen her become bald due to her breast cancer and the thought of becoming bald was scary for me.
+I had lost my grandma to Breast Cancer when I was very young.
+I had seen her become bald due to her Chemotherapy and the thought of becoming bald was scary for me.
 I had never been so scared and thought it was the end of life or something like that and so I started thinking logically about my next steps.
 I reached out to my father, but he had gone to some conference in Punjab, so I couldn’t reach him.
 Then I called my brother and told him that I went for the test and it came out to be ductal carcinoma.

 He just didn’t know what to say, and then he said that he would come to Bangalore soon and see what treatment can be done.
 Apart from him, I remembered a friend of mine whose husband was diagnosed with cancer.
 I connected with her on Facebook and got her number.
 I spoke to her that I was detected with carcinoma.
 I asked her to suggest their oncologist.
 My friend provided me with the doctor’s name and number.

 The doctor said that the Surgery can be done as the tumour was of operable size.
 The other thing was my age, I was young and so they could do a lumpectomy.
-Though, at that time, I was diagnosed with BRACA+ or Triple-negative.
+Though, at that time, I was diagnosed with BRCA 1+ and Triple-negative.
 The two surgeries, lumpectomy, and reconstruction were done together to avoid double surgeries.

 On Tuesday, I informed my parents about the Surgery.
 Wednesday morning, they were in Bangalore and on the same night, I got admitted to the hospital.
 The Surgery was done on Thursday.
 After the surgery, the doctor suggested I take Chemotherapy and radiation.
 I had eight cycles of Chemotherapy every 15 days with a 20 days gap.
 Then I had 21 days of radiation.